nipafx/nipafx.dev/content/articles/2014-10-29-serialization-proxy-pattern.md

 description: "A presentation of the Serialization Proxy Pattern as defined in Effective Java.
 It defines the pattern, describes its implementation and gives examples."
 searchKeywords: "Serialization Proxy Pattern"
 featuredImage: serialization-proxy-pattern
+repo: demo-serialization-proxy-pattern
 ---

-In my [last post](http://blog.codefx.org/jdk/concepts-serialization/), I talked about serialization in general.
+In my [last post](java-concepts-serialization), I talked about serialization in general.
 This one is much more focused and presents a single detail: the *Serialization Proxy Pattern*.
-It is a good, often the best, way to deal with many of the issues with serialization.
+It is a good and often the best way to deal with many of the issues with serialization.
-If there was only one thing a developer would want to know about the topic, I'd tell him this.
+If there was only one thing a developer would want to know about the topic, I'd tell them this.

-### Overview

-The post focuses on presenting a detailed definition of the pattern before giving two short examples and finally covering the pros and cons.

 As far as I know, the pattern was first defined in Joshua Bloch's excellent book [Effective Java](http://www.amazon.com/Effective-Java-Edition-Joshua-Bloch/dp/0321356683) (1st edition: item 57; 2nd edition: [item 78](http://books.google.de/books?id=ka2VUBqHiWkC&pg=PA297&source=gbs_toc_r&cad=3#v=onepage&q&f=false)).
-This post mostly restates what is said there.
+This post mostly restates what is said there and focuses on presenting a detailed definition of the pattern before giving two short examples and finally covering the pros and cons.

 The code samples used throughout this post come from a [demo project](https://github.com/CodeFX-org/demo-serialization-proxy-pattern) I created on GitHub.
 Check it out for more details!

-[toc exclude=Overview]

 ## Serialization Proxy Pattern